ThomasLVermeersch/MERN-Template/README.md

 # MERN-Template
-Boilerplate for React, Node, Express and Mongodb (via MLabs) with base website to quickly spin up new projects
+Boilerplate for React, Node, Express and Mongodb (via MLabs) with base website and user signup/signin/authentication to quickly spin up new projects